jetbase-hq/jetbase/docs/commands/init.md

 ## Notes

-- Running `init` multiple times is safe — it won't overwrite existing files
-- All other Jetbase commands must be run from inside the `jetbase/` directory
+- All other Jetbase commands must be run from inside the `jetbase/` directory.
-- The migrations directory is empty after initialization; use `jetbase new` to create migration files
+- The `migrations/` directory will be empty after initialization.
+Use `jetbase new` to create your first migration, (or create migration files manually.
+See [Migrations Overview](../migrations/index.md)).

 ## See Also